What can you do on a rainy evening when you go to your hackerspace?

 As I use upcycled 18650 lithium elements, the battery is by far bigger than the PCB + GPS, so I decided to design two compartments inside the box.
 Some lasercut after it is all working !!!

-Also, even if it was not planned, the box sound more like a locomotive than a gps tracker, so back to the laser cutter to make four little circles and... finish product with a fun design !
+Also, it was not planned, the box sound more like a locomotive than a GPS

-I Even have some time left for a beer :p
+I even had some time left for a beer :p